TERITORI/teritori-dapp/README.md

 - Vote on every new proposals provided by community
 - Users are not simply passive users, but are incentived to participate.
 Let's make governance great again.

-Teritori is currently developed by **[NXT Labs](https://berty.tech/about)**, a French nonprofit organization which bootstrap the network & dApp development, and got the mission to make it governed by users.
+Teritori is currently launched by **NXT Labs**, which bootstrap the network & dApp development, and got the mission to make it governed by users.

 ## Contributing